 2017 was a record year for wind power deployment in Norway, with 324 MW of new wind power installed and an additional 1,600 MW under construction at the end of the year.
 Total installed capacity was 1,188 MW at the end of the year, and wind-generated electricity production totaled 2.850 TWh, compared to 2.125 TWh in 2016.

-Wind resources in 2016 were considerably lower than normal.
-The wind index for Norwegian wind farms was 95%, corresponding to a production index of 92%.
-The average capacity factor for Norwegian wind farms in normal operation was 29%.
-Wind-generated electricity amounted to 1.4% of the total electricity production in the country, offsetting 1.6% of total demand.
+Wind resources in 2017 were slightly better than normal, with a wind index for Norwegian wind farms of 101%, corresponding to a production index of 102%.
+The average capacity factor for Norwegian wind farms in normal operation was 33%.
+Wind-generated electricity amounted to 1.9% of the country’s total electricity production and offset 2.1% of total demand.

-Norway’s electricity production includes a high share of renewables.
-The primary source is hydropower, which accounted for approximately 96% of the country’s electricity production in 2016 alone and exceeded demand by 10.9 TWh.
+Electricity generation in Norway comes from a very high share of renewables.
+The primary source of electricity is hydropower, which accounted for approximately 96% of the country’s electricity production in 2017 and exceeded demand by 8.9 TWh.